Fgc17/dotsafe/docs/thoughts.md

 We are all familiar with the goold old `process.env['key']`, so it would be really great if we could just use it instead of a client, right?
 Yeah, but we can't.

-Remember when I said types didn’t reload well with `node_modules`?
-It seems they also don’t reload well when tweaking the NodeJS global namespace.
-You also need to reload the server or open the file in this case.
+At least for VScode, you can't generate code that modifies the nodejs global namespace and get automatic type reload, you will need to reload the server or open the file.

 That means we can't use `process.env` if we aim for a good UX.

 Also, using a typed `process.env` in a SSR framework project is not a good idea.
-(I will cover this further in this article)
+(I will cover this further)

-## Ecmascript Proxies
+## Ecmascript proxies

 We still got a choice to make: `env.get('key')` or just `env['key']`?